Natural-History-Conservation.com

 Below are some photographs of course participants:

 Nigel Larkin delivered a couple of pracical workshops in 2008 showing curators How to Mould and Cast Museum Specimens.
-This was for the Renaissance in the East Natural History Collections Project:

 Care of Natural History Collections – practical workshops for curators.